mit-pdos/dsrg/about.md

 permalink: /about/
 ---

 DSRG is a Distributed Systems Reading Group at MIT.
-We meet once a week on the 9th floor of [Stata](http://goo.gl/maps/IgVd5) to discuss distributed systems research papers, and cover papers from conferences like SOSP, OSDI, PODC, VLDB, and SIGMOD.
+We meet once every other week in [Stata](http://goo.gl/maps/IgVd5) (room is announced on the mailing list) to discuss distributed systems research papers, and cover papers from conferences like SOSP, OSDI, PODC, VLDB, and SIGMOD.
 We try to have a healthy mix of current systems papers and older seminal papers.

 You can join our mailing list, [dsrg@csail.mit.edu](mailto:dsrg@csail.mit.edu)